-An international network on public involvement in health and social care research
+An international network for public involvement and engagement in health and social care research

 This is an exciting time for patient and public involvement (PPI) in health and social care research internationally.
 PPI is a rapidly growing, important global movement aspiring to produce better and more relevant research resulting in services and treatments that patients and the public need.

 Patient and public involvement in research can be defined as research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them (www.invo.org.uk).
 We recognise that some countries and organisations use different terms, including ‘public engagement’ to mean this same activity, but for the purposes of this survey we will use the term 'Patient and Public Involvement' (PPI).

 With this growing movement comes an opportunity to change the face of research across the world for good, so that it better reflects the needs and priorities of patients, carers and the public.
 There are institutions, associations and individuals, whose purpose is to advance and promote public involvement in research.
 We believe the time has come to join together and enhance the opportunities such a network would bring, enabling the sharing of expertise and evidence-base good practice.
 For organisations starting to develop public involvement in their own country, it would offer a powerful network of support to enable faster progress.
 Moreover, through collaboration, our movement would be empowered to influence international and regional health and research organisations.